saidam1/blacklivesmatter/README.md

 # Overview

+There have been many racial tensions that have caused the outbrust of trends like Black Lives Matter.
+However, there are people that are aginst having a trend just for Black Lives Matter, and have started their own trends of things like White Lives Matter, Blue Lives Matter, and All Lives Matter.
+There are many articles talking about how these other trends could be considered racist like this article about Why Blue Lives Matter is racist. https://www.the-sun.com/news/992088/blue-lives-matter-racist-flag-blm-protests/
 Twitter API allows us to contribute to, engage with, and analyze the conversations that are happening on Twitter.
-This project will be analyzing how people feel about the black live smatter trend, and if they prefer the counters of this trend like all lives matter.
+This project will be analyzing how people feel about the black live smatter trend, and if they prefer the counters of this trend like all lives matter according to TextBlob.

 ## Read-Me-Outline

 * Goals
 * Motivation
-* Methods
+* Packages
 * Data
 * Conclusions
 * Github Navigatioins